winstonhenke/ArchInstallation/README.md

 * Simple partition layout with LUKS
   * No LVM
+* One partition schema
+  * boot and root
 * BIOS/MBR only
   * No UEFI/GPT support
-* One partition schema
-  * boot and root

-These tools were designed to automate some of the processes defined in the official [Arch Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) to allow for a quick full system recovery.
-This recovery model assumes all media/documents are backed up else where.
-This model will standup and configure the system.
-It will not currently restore media/documents from source control or a network drive.
+This tool was designed to automate some of the processes defined in the official [Arch Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) to allow for a quick system install and basic configuration.
+This recovery model assumes all media/documents are backed up else where and does not handle syncing those items or creating any link to a network drive.

-**Do not** blindly follow these instructions and run these scripts or you will have a bad time.
-Take the time to understand them.
+**Do not** blindly follow these instructions/run these scripts or you will have a bad time.
 I find them helpful for my needs but they may not fit yours.

 ## High Level Overview